 Who created Jira?

-This program was developed by the Australian company Atlassian, created by Michael Cannon-Brookes and Scott Farquhar.
-They developed the product themselves using their funds.
+The brand was created by the Australian company Atlassian, founded by Michael Cannon-Brookes and Scott Farquhar.
+Using their funds, they developed Jira.